Our Services

 Misdiagnosis can lead to ineffective treatment, persistent symptoms and lower quality of life.

-If you've experienced "ADHD and dreams that feel like memories," plus any of the red-flag symptoms above, consider getting clarity on whether narcolepsy might be contributing to your experience.
-A free AI-powered symptom checker can help you identify patterns in your symptoms and determine whether it's time to seek a formal evaluation from a sleep specialist.
+If you've experienced "ADHD and dreams that feel like memories," plus any of the red-flag symptoms above, getting clarity on what's really happening is crucial.
+Take Ubie's free AI-powered symptom checker to identify patterns in your symptoms and get personalized insights on whether it's time to seek a formal evaluation from a sleep specialist.

 Finally, if any of these issues are severely impacting your daily life—or you have sudden muscle weakness, risk of accidents from sleep attacks, or frightening hallucinations—please speak to a doctor.
 Only a trained sleep specialist or neurologist can perform the sleep studies and blood tests needed for a definitive diagnosis.
 Early, accurate identification of narcolepsy (or ADHD) is key to managing symptoms safely and effectively.